any-docs/css/content/how_to/layout_cookbook/center_an_element/index.md

 {{EmbedLiveSample("Using_flexbox", "", "200px")}}

-Instead of applying `align-items: center;` on the container, you can also vertically center the inner item by setting {{cssxref("align-self")}} to `center` on the inner item itself.
+Instead of applying `align-items: center;` on the container, you can also vertically center the inner item by setting `align-self` to `center` on the inner item itself.

 ## Using grid

-Another method you can use for centering one box inside another is to first make the containing box a [grid container](/guides/Grid_layout/Basic_concepts#grid_container) and then set its {{cssxref("place-items")}} property to `center` to center align its items on both the block and inline axes.
+Another method you can use for centering one box inside another is to first make the containing box a [grid container](/guides/Grid_layout/Basic_concepts#grid_container) and then set its `place-items` property to `center` to center align its items on both the block and inline axes.

 ### HTML